 Your cost for Marketplace health insurance is based on the income you file on your tax return.
-Your reported income also determines your eligibility for the tax credits and penalties associated with Marketplace health coverage.
-Everyone has to have health insurance and by filing your taxes, you let the government know if you carry health insurance.
-The tax system acts as a way for the government to levy a penalty on those who don’t have it and to provide assistance, by means of a tax credit, to those who do.
+Your reported income also determines your eligibility for the tax credits associated with Marketplace health coverage.
+The tax system acts as a way for the government to provide assistance, by means of a tax credit, to those who need insurance but might not be able to afford it.

 Minimum essential coverage